goat-io/goat-docsify/0.1.0/getting_started/installation.md

 ![alt text](imgs/cli-select-framework.png "Select Framework")

-The installation process will take a couple minutes.
-The goat-fluent package is quite big as it is a mono repo with everything you will need for development.
-Don´t worry your final build will not include all of that!
+> The installation process will take a couple minutes.
+The goat-fluent package is quite big as it is a mono repo with everything you need for development.
+Don´t worry, your final build will not include all of that!

-Once everything is ready you will see
+Once everything is ready, you will see the following messages.

 ![alt text](imgs/cli-installation-completed.png "Installation completed")

-And then, if you go inside the "app" folder
+And then, if you go inside the "app" folder using `cd app && ls`.
+You will find a fresh Goat installation

 ![alt text](imgs/cli-folder-created.png "Installation completed")

-#### Local Development Server
+### Local Development Server

 As we already have **_NODE.JS_** installed in our machine, starting the development server is as easy as running `goat serve` inside the project's folder.
 This command will start the API server at `http://localhost:3001` and the API manager at `http://localhost:3001/#`